-4.3.11 Reference Monitoring
+4.3.8 Reference Monitoring

-Input references ref0 to ref7 are monitored for frequency accuracy and phase regularity.
-New references are qualified before they can be selected as a synchronization source and qualified references are continuously monitored to ensure that they are suitable for synchronization.
+Input reference ref0 is monitored for frequency accuracy and phase regularity.
+On start-up the reference is qualified before it can be used as a synchronization source.

 The process of qualifying a reference depends on four levels of monitoring.